Vonng/pigsty/docs/PARAM.md

 name: `pg_exporter_config`, type: `string`, level: `C`

-pg_exporter configuration file name
+pg_exporter configuration file name, used by `pg_exporter` & `pgbouncer_exporter`

-default values: `pg_exporter.yml`, if you want to use a custom configuration file, you can define it here.
+default values: `pg_exporter.yml`, if you want to use a custom configuration file, you can specify its relative path here.

-Your config file should be placed in `roles/files/<filename>`.
+Your config file should be placed in `files/<filename>.yml`.
+For example, if you want to monitor a remote PolarDB instance, you can use the sample config: `files/polar_exporter.yml`.